How to Close a Bank Account: Step by Step Guide

 Step 3: Transfer Your Balance

-After you’ve switched over your automatic payments and direct deposits, it’s time to move your balance to your new account.
-It’s a good idea to leave a bit of money in your old account for a short period to cover any payments you may have forgotten about.
+It’s a good idea to leave a bit of money in your old bank account for a short period to cover any payments you may have forgotten about.
 The last thing you want is to have an overdraft on your old bank account.

-Make sure you transfer money from all your accounts, including checking and savings.
+Make sure you transfer money from all your bank accounts, including checking and savings.

 Once you’ve moved your money over to your new account, you might be tempted to cut ties with your old bank right away.
 But it’s a good idea to leave your old one open for a couple of months just to make sure you don’t have any lingering payments.

-You might also leave a small amount of money ($100 to $200) in the account to cover any surprise payments to avoid overdraft fees.
+You might also leave a small amount of money ($100 to $200) in the account to cover any surprise bill payments to avoid overdraft fees.

 Once you feel confident that everything is in place with your new checking account, it’s time to begin the process of closing your old one.

 Depending on the type of account you have (and your personal preferences), you can usually either close your account online or in person at a local branch.

 Your bank might also require that you submit a written request to close this account.
 The notification letter should include your name, address and account number.
 If you have multiple accounts at the same bank, make sure you include the numbers of each account you want to close separately.

 In your written request to cancel your bank account, ask for the bank to provide you with written confirmation once the account or accounts are closed.
 Even if you receive a confirmation letter, it’s still wise to call the bank to double check that everything went through and you didn’t miss any instructions from them to finalize the closure.